EXPLAINER-What you need to know about Finland and Sweden's path to NATO membership | Politics

 WHAT IS RUSSIA SAYING?
 Moscow has repeatedly warned of "serious consequences" if Finland and Sweden join NATO, saying it would have to strengthen its land, naval and air forces in the Baltic Sea, and raised the possibility of deploying nuclear weapons in the area.

-(Additional reporting by Robin Emmott in Brussels, Editing by Gwladys Fouche, Tomasz Janowski and Angus MacSwan)
+(Additional reporting by Robin Emmott in Brussels, Editing by Angus MacSwan and Emelia Sithole-Matarise)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)